Travel the Tom Lea Trail

 Daniel Carey Whalen, Director | email@example.com

 The stunning UTEP campus is in the architectural style of the Kingdom of Bhutan; its Centennial Museum is the oldest museum in El Paso.
-The lintel over the door was designed by Tom Lea and depicts the story of Alvar Nuñez Cabeza de Vaca and his three companions – Castillo, Dorantes, and the Moorish slave Estèban – who were the first white men to cross the North American continent.
+The lintel over the door was designed by Tom Lea and depicts the story of Alvar Nuñez Cabeza de Vaca and his three companions – Castillo, Dorantes, and the Moorish slave Estèban – who were the first men to cross the North American continent.
 They were welcomed as healers by friendly tribes who helped guide them.

 UTEP Larry Durham Center